 Bankruptcy or IVA – Which is best?

-If you are trying to choose between Bankruptcy or IVA your gut feeling might be to avoid bankruptcy.
-However going bankrupt might be the better solution.
+When choosing between Bankruptcy or IVA your gut feeling might be that going bankrupt should be avoided.
+But actually for many people it could be the better solution.

-- Will you pay more in Bankruptcy or IVA?
+- Will you have to pay more in Bankruptcy or IVA?

-Will you pay more in Bankruptcy or IVA?
+Will you have to pay more in Bankruptcy or IVA?

 You may have to make ongoing monthly payments towards your debts whether you choose Bankruptcy or IVA.
 However it is likely that overall you will pay less if you go Bankrupt.